getredash/website/user-guide/data-sources/bigquery.md

 # BigQuery Setup

 From your Google Cloud Console, you need to create a service account and assign it permissions to access BigQuery.
-See details on creating a service account here: https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount
+See details on creating a service account (here)[https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount].

 > #### primary::
 >